Canton Viaduct: Inception

-The Canton Viaduct was erected in 1835 by the Boston and Providence Railroad (B%P), one of the first New England railroads, shortly after its 1831 founding.
-It was designed by a U.S. Army Corps of Engineers Officer and West Point graduate - Captain William Gibbs McNeill.
-He was assisted by engineers, Major George Washington Whistler (McNeill's brother-in-law), Major General Isaac Ridgeway Trimble and General William Raymond Lee.
+The Canton Viaduct was erected in 1835 by the Boston and Providence Railroad shortly after its founding in 1831.
+It was designed by William Gibbs McNeill, a Captain in the U.S. Army Corps of Engineers and West Point graduate.
+He was assisted by engineers, George Washington Whistler (McNeill's brother-in-law), Isaac Ridgeway Trimble and William Raymond Lee.
 McNeill and Whistler were the uncle and father of the artist James McNeill Whistler.
-The viaduct was built by the Dodd & Baldwin company from Pennsylvania; the firm was established by cousins Ira Dodd and Caleb Dodd Baldwin.
+The viaduct was built by Dodd & Baldwin from Pennsylvania; the firm was established by cousins Ira Dodd and Caleb Dodd Baldwin.
 Around this time, Russia was interested in building railroads.
 Tsar Nicholas I sent workmen to draw extensive diagrams of the Canton Viaduct.
 He later summoned Whistler to Russia as a consulting engineer to design the Moscow–Saint Petersburg Railway, on which two viaducts were modeled after the Canton Viaduct.
 A scale model viaduct of similar design is on display at the Oktyabrsky Railroad Museum in St. Petersburg.

 Design and construction

 Classification

-This Canton Viaduct is the first and possibly only viaduct to use both a blind arcade and cavity wall structure.
-Although the deck arches appear to extend through to other side, they do not; each deck arch is only four feet deep.
-The deck arches support the spandrels, deck (beyond the walls), coping and parapets; they are not tied to the longitudinal walls.
-The only arches that extend through to the other side are six river portals and two roadway portals.
-The 'buttresses' are also unique in that they extend through to the other side, so they are actually transverse walls.
+This Canton Viaduct is the only known structure using blind arcades in combination with a cavity wall to form a hollow bridge.
+Although the deck arches appear to extend through to the other side, they do not; each deck arch is only four feet deep.
+The deck arches support the spandrels, deck (extending beyond the walls), coping and parapets; they are adjacent to the longitudinal walls.
+The only arches extending through the viaduct to the other side are six river portals and two roadway portals.
+The 20 'buttresses' are also unique in that they extend through to the other side, so they are actually transverse walls.